lehe93/textbased-adventure/README.md

 Status:
 -
-The first version of my little game is playable!
+My little game is playable!
 The game.py file can be executed in the terminal.
 The game includes various items and enemies which you fight, while exploring the infamous "Lettered Dungeon".
+If you want to test/play it, just download the "game.py" file and start it in your terminal.
+Please make sure to have Python3 installed. (https://www.python.org/downloads/)